Blog

 Nursing Home and Assisted Living Costs: Tax Deductible or Not?

-Nursing homes and assisted living facilities to provide essential care for elderly and disabled individuals who require assistance with daily living activities.
+Nursing homes and assisted living facilities provide essential care for elderly and disabled individuals who require assistance with daily living activities.
 However, many people are uncertain whether the costs of these facilities are tax deductible or not.
 The purpose of this article is to provide a comprehensive overview of nursing home and assisted living costs and the associated tax implications.

 Assisted Living